 The success of the 1939 film Gone with the Wind played a huge influence in fashion of the 40’s.
 It has seen a throwback of the style of the Victorian age – the princess ball gown.
 The princess bodice revealed more neck, shoulders and upper chest compared to 1930’s-style gowns.
 To make the skirts full, a petticoat is used underneath; otherwise, the skirts are simply pleated at the waist, cut wide or layered in tulle.
 Many 1940s princess ball gowns also feature drop sleeves that are hung around the shoulders.
 More modest designs have full puff sleeves or short cap sleeves.

 Formal, glamour dresses are usually made from rayon and are fastened with zippers or small buttons at the back.

 Hollywood glamour dresses and gowns in the 1950s has been varied, as designers explore all manners of creative possibilities in fashion.

-One look that was fashionable in the decade was dresses with nipped-in waistlines that enhance the look of the voluminous full skirt.
-Actress Grace Kelly epitomized this style, showing off grace, femininity and glamour at the same time.
+One look that was fashionable in the decade was dressed with nipped-in waistlines that enhance the look of the voluminous full skirt.
+Actress Grace Kelly epitomized this style, showing off grace, femininity, and glamour at the same time.